 10 Parcel Shipping Tips to Offset Rising Costs

 When things move fast, it’s sometimes hard to stop, reflect and make adjustments.
 But, these are the precise times when shippers must ask themselves, “What are we doing to keep up?”
 Take parcel shipping transportation costs, for example.
 Rates and fees continue to climb, making it more important than ever for businesses to look for efficiencies.

 Fortunately, shippers can find cost-saving adjustments all around their operations.
 These changes can help offset rate hikes, the rising necessity for two-day delivery, increased residential deliveries or other market shifts that burden shippers.
-Here, we uncover opportunities big and small to lower costs and refine your shipping strategy.
+Here, we uncover opportunities big and small to lower costs and refine your small package shipping strategy.

 Parcel shipping processes and packaging

 Consider these tips to make sure you’re achieving the lowest possible costs from packaging to delivery:

 1. Parcel packaging – Learning how to package a parcel the right way is the first step to cutting back parcel shipping costs.
 Going too big with a box could increase your costs.
 With parcel shipping, carriers use the greater of either the actual weight or dimensional weight (DIM) – which is the physical space a package occupies relative to its actual weight.
 By reducing an box's footprint on the truck, you're in position for the lowest possible rate.

 2. Free materials – Did you know that UPS® offers free packaging materials?
 Envelopes, boxes and tubes are free for express services, while blank labels and label pouches are available for ground services.
 Every bit counts!